 13VAC5-63-438.
-Chapter 12 [Historic buildings Construction safeguards].
+Chapter 12 Construction safeguards.

-[Change Section 1201.2 of the IEBC to read:

-1201.2 Report.
-The code official shall be permitted to require that an historic building undergoing repair, alteration or change of occupancy be investigated and evaluated by an RDP or other qualified person or agency as a condition of determining compliance with this code.

-A. Replace Chapter 12 of the IEBC with the following:

-B. Change the title of Chapter 12 of the IEBC to "Construction Safeguards."

-C. Add Section 1201 General.

-D. Add Sections 1201.1 through 1201.7, to the IEBC to read:

-1201.1 Scope.
-The provisions of this chapter shall govern safety during construction that is under the jurisdiction of this code and the protection of adjacent public and private properties.

-1201.2 Storage and placement.
-Construction equipment and materials shall be stored and placed so as not to endanger the public, the workers or adjoining property for the duration of the construction project.

-1201.3 Alterations, repairs, and additions.
+- A. Replace Chapter 12 of the IEBC with the following: - B. Change the title of Chapter 12 of the IEBC to "Construction Safeguards." - C. Add 1.
+Section 1201 General. - D. Add Sections 1201.1 through 1201.4 to the IEBC to read: - 1201.1 Scope.
+The provisions of this chapter shall govern safety during construction that is under the jurisdiction of this code and the protection of adjacent public and private properties. - 1201.2 Storage and placement.
+Construction equipment and materials shall be stored and placed so as not to endanger the public, the workers, or adjoining property for the duration of the construction project. - 1201.3 Alterations, repairs, and additions.
 Required exits, existing structural elements, fire protection devices, and sanitary safeguards shall be maintained at all times during alterations, repairs, or additions to any building or structure.